Latin name: Mus spp.

 Like Rats, Mice interact unseen with humans, through mainly nocturnal foraging, which leaves behind urine, feces, saliva and skin flakes on many surfaces, especially those used for the preparation of food.

-Mouse allergens are carried mainly on particles of 6-18 microns.
-Allergen levels have been shown to correlate well with the number of animals present in the room and the degree of worker activity during sampling (19).
+Mouse epithelium may be present in dust, and these Mouse allergens are carried mainly on particles of 6-18 microns.
+Allergen levels have been shown to correlate well with the number of animals present in the room and the degree of worker activity during sampling (16).
 The higher the number of animals in a room, the higher the allergen concentrations, and higher concentrations were also associated with cleaning activities.
 The highest personal exposure levels occurred when contaminated bedding and high numbers of conscious animals were handled.
-The highest airborne Mouse allergen levels have been reported to occur during manual emptying of cages, during changing of cages on an unventilated table and during handling of male animals on an unventilated table (20-21).
+The highest airborne Mouse allergen levels have been reported to occur during manual emptying of cages, during changing of cages on an unventilated table and during handling of male animals on an unventilated table (17, 18).
 The proportion of time spent on these tasks determined the degree of allergen exposure to a large extent.

 The concentration and type of Mouse allergen varies between locations and within the same location.
 Mouse pelt extract allergenic activity may be detected in rooms away from Mouse-care rooms, whereas Mouse urine allergenic activity may be found only in the Mouse-care room.
 In a study, airborne allergen content ranged from 1.8 to 825 ng/m3 and varied according to both the number of Mice and the amount of work activity in the rooms (2).